Course XXXI - Teaching 4: Dogma

 Great Initiates establish Dogma through the Mastery of Theology.

-In an objective way, Dogma is a dark, invariable and certain sentence synthesizing a revealed Truth.
 The Doctrine on Dogma explains and affirms a revealed and dogmatized Truth.
 It is an indisputable starting point that, clarified by the Infuse Light of understanding and inter-related reasoning reflection, deduces other secondary verities potentially contained in the sense of the Dogma.

 A Dogma is a revealed truth conceptually established; but this truth can be clarified, deduced and enlarged.
 Moreover, other verities may emerge from this truth, potentially revealed or still non-revealed until now, but with a revelation potentially prepared in the Divine Mind.